 The Network of Participating Providers is both local and national in scope (but primarily local).
 To see the complete list of providers and to check if a particular doctor is on it, visit Cigna’s website.

-So long as you are covered under SHBP, medical emergencies are covered at 100% of the “negotiated” or “reasonable” charge, after you pay a $35 co-pay.
+As long as you are covered under SHBP, medical emergencies are covered at 100% of the “negotiated” or “reasonable” charge, after you pay a $35 co-pay.
 You don’t need to be referred by UHS to the emergency room you’re taken to, nor does the hospital you are using have to be part of the Preferred Network.

-If you have a medical emergency such as heart attack symptoms, loss of consciousness, severe difficulty in breathing, seizure, or spinal or neck injury, dial 911 and a local ambulance will take you to the nearest hospital (the ambulance will not take you to UHS).
+If you have a medical emergency, such as heart attack symptoms, loss of consciousness, severe difficulty in breathing, seizure, or spinal or neck injury, dial 911 and a local ambulance will take you to the nearest hospital (the ambulance will not take you to UHS).
 Ambulance rides are covered at 100% if you receive the ride from the American Medical Response or the Amherst Fire Department, all other ambulance rides are covered at 80% of the reasonable charge.

 SHBP will NOT cover any non-emergency use of the emergency room.
 Please go to UHS for all preventative and routine care.

-The patient, the patient’s representative, physician or hospital must contact Cigna Claims within 1 business day following admission and notify them of your visit to the emergency room.
+The patient, the patient’s representative, physician, or hospital must contact Cigna Claims within 1 business day following admission and notify them of your visit to the emergency room.
 The number is 1-866-494-2111.

 Non-Emergency Inpatient Hospitalization